UKHomeOffice/engineering-guidance-and-standards/docs/standards/service-reliability.md

   - SRE
 ---

-Home Office systems should be able to withstand failures during various circumstances, both expected and unexpected, over a specified period, and in specified environments.
+Home office systems should be able to withstand failures during various circumstances, both expected and unexpected, over a specified period, and in specified environments.

 ---

 ## Requirement(s)

   - [Service reliability MUST be observable relative to defined service level expectations](#service-reliability-must-be-observable-relative-to-defined-service-level-expectations)
   - [Service MUST be tolerant to expected and unexpected failure of a data centre](#service-must-be-tolerant-to-expected-and-unexpected-failure-of-a-data-centre)